EarlJamil/FinalsProject/README.md

 EXTRACT FILE ON HTDOCS
-IMPORT the Microsfot mysql file on localhost/phpmyadmin Open localhost/FinalsProject_JAMIL_LANSIGAN on your browser to open the website
+IMPORT the Microsfot mysql file on localhost/phpmyadmin Open localhost/FinalsProject_JAMIL_LANSIGAN on your browser to open the website If error occurs, try this localhost/FinalsProject_JAMIL_LANSIGAN/FinalsProject_JAMIL_LANSIGAN

 Login Info
 Username: Booo1l